aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/documentation.rst

 Documentation
 =============

-The best thing that you can do for yourself in future it's written test and documentation about your web service.
-Here we will talk about how organization documentation in your project.
+The best thing you can do for future self is to write both tests and documentation about your project.
+This section explains how to structure and organize documentation in your project.

 Structure
 ---------

-For this boilerplate we use this structure:
+We use the next structure:

    - **pages/** -
-     the directory for all `*.rst` files connected with boilerplate
+     the directory for all `*.rst` files about the boilerplate.
    - **project/** -
-     the directory should include `*.rst` files which include info about your project (auto generated docs, business logic etc.)
+     this directory is for `*.rst` files associated with your project (this can include auto-generated docs, business logic, etc.)

-All new files you should add to *index.rst*.
+All new files should be added to *index.rst*.

 Linter
 ------

-`Doc8` is an opinionated style checker for *rst* styles of documentation.
-We use this linter as the default in this boilerplate.
+`Doc8 <https://github.com/openstack/doc8>`_ is an opinionated style checker for *rst* styles of documentation.
+This linter used by default.

 Read more:
 ----------